Malek74/Pack-N-Quack/README.md

   For hosting our repository and providing tools that facilitated version control and collaboration.
 ---

-We are grateful to everyone and everything that played a role in the creation of DuckTourism.
+We are grateful to everyone and everything that played a role in the creation of Pack-N-Quack.
 Your support, resources, and inspiration were instrumental in bringing this project to life.
 Thank you!